skroutz/developer.skroutz.gr/content/index.md

 you have any problems or requests please contact [support](mailto:admin@skroutz.gr).

-For the new API v3, start browsing the resources on the right >>
+For the new API v3, start browsing the resources on the left <<

 View the [API Changelog](/changes) for information on existing and planned changes to the API.